owncast/owncast.github.io/content/releases/owncast-0.0.6.md

 ## Backups

 The `backup` directory will include a periodic backup of your Owncast server data.
 Save this with other system data you backup and you'll be able to restore this data later if it's ever needed.
-[Learn more aboout backups](/docs/backups/).
+[Learn more about backups](/docs/backups/).

 ### Owncast Directory